Early history of video games: Interactive visual games

 In 1952, Alexander S. Douglas created OXO, a software program for the EDSAC computer, which simulates a game of tic-tac-toe.
-The EDSAC was one of the first stored-program computers, with memory that could be read from or written to, and filled an entire room; it included three 35×16 dot matrix cathode ray tubes to graphically display the state of the computer's memory.
+The EDSAC, completed in 1949, was one of the first stored-program computers, had memory that could be read from or written to, and filled an entire room.
+It included three 35×16 dot matrix cathode ray tubes to graphically display the state of the computer's memory.
 As a part of a thesis on human–computer interaction, Douglas used one of these screens to portray other information to the user; he chose to do so via displaying the current state of a game.
 The player entered input using a rotary telephone controller, selecting which of the nine squares on the board they wished to move next.
 Their move would appear on the screen, and then the computer's move would follow.
 The game was not available to the general public, and was only available to be played in the University of Cambridge's Mathematical Laboratory, by special permission, as the EDSAC could not be moved.
 Like other early video games, after serving Douglas's purpose, the game was discarded.
 Around the same time, Strachey expanded his draughts program for another mainframe computer, the Manchester Mark 1, culminating in a version for the Ferranti Mark 1 in 1952, which had a CRT display.
 Like OXO, the display was mostly static, updating only when a move was made.
-OXO and Strachey's draughts program are the earliest known games to display visuals on an electronic screen.
+Stanley Gill's developed a Sheep and Gates game for the EDSAC around the same time, where a dot representing a sheep approached a line representing a fence, and the player chose which of two "gates" to open by interrupting the tape reader's light beam.
+OXO, Sheep and Gates, and Strachey's draughts program are the earliest known games to display visuals on an electronic screen.